eclecticlogic/pedal-tx/README.md

 - Major refactoring.
 Pedal is now pedal-tx, pedal-dialect and pedal-loader; three separate projects.
 Dialect and loader specific functionality have been separated to allow for more granular use.

-### 1.4.18

-- `CopyCommand` now supports `@CopyConverter` annotation to support custom type-conversions.

-### 1.4.17

-- `CopyCommand` now allows access to "packaged" copy data that can be serialized elsewhere and subsequently de-serialized and inserted into the database.

-### 1.4.16

-- Fixed issue with `CopyCommand` when you have a `@Transient` setter without getter.

-### 1.4.15

-- `CopyCommand` synthetic extractor class is created with unique names to prevent linkage error when the command is initially called in concurrent threads.

-### 1.4.14

-- Added support for embedded id pk in `CopyCommand` as long as `@AttributeOverrides` annotation is used in the Entity.
-Note: The `CopyCommand` javassist code generation logic is in need of refactoring.
-To put it politely, it is ugly right now.

-### 1.4.13

-- Restrained the api set available after call to withInput

-### 1.4.12

-- Added withInput method to loader DSL to allow loading of another DSL with specific input values.

-### 1.4.11

-- Added `NoopTransactionMock` and `NoopContext` to facilitate mock testing.

-### 1.4.10

-- Added defaultRow closure to simply definition of default attribute values.

-### 1.4.9

-- Added ability to flush session to transaction and data load script.

-### 1.4.8

-- Added support for custom methods to be defined in the load scripts.

-### 1.4.7

-- Added `@CopyCommand` support to specify `@Column(name)` via `@AttributeOverrides/@AttributeOverride` annotation.
-However, `@Column` annotation is still expected on the getter method.

-### 1.4.6

-- Added support to have empty collections be recorded as NULL using `@CopyEmptyAsNull` annotation for `CopyCommand`.

-### 1.4.5

-- Added support for `CopyCommand` to work with array types that are mapped to `java.util.Collection` derivatives.

-### 1.4.4

-- Reduced scope of provided dependencies.
-- Refactored `DAOLite`.
-- Fixed issue with `AbstractUserType` getting null properties.

-### 1.4.3

-- Bug fix: Error in parameter initialization in array type.

-### 1.4.2

-- Simplified List and Set user types and introduced ability to define if empty list/set should be treated as null or empty array.
-- `CopyCommand` records performance stats
-- Introduced `DAOLite` for cases where simple crud operations are to be performed.

-### 1.4.1

-- Variables created in one load script are available to the next.
-- Find method for load script.
-- Namespaced variables in load scripts.
-- Load method for use within scripts to load other scripts.

-### 1.4.0

-- Added DSL for easy loading of test data.

-### 1.3.11

-- Added ability to query custom type fields by supplying a custom binding.

-### 1.3.10

-- Simplified vararg methods in DAO to make it easier to work with mock frameworks.

-### 1.3.9

-- Introduced Javassist based copy-command data extractor.

-### 1.3.6

-- Modified 'CopyCommand' support to build copy string automatically.

-### 1.3.5

-- Bug fixes.
-- Support for postgresql copy command.

-### 1.3.0

-- Added `DateTimeAwareDAO` to facilitate automatic setting of inserted-on, updated-on type fields.
-DAOs of entities that want automatic inserted-on/updated-on values populated in create()/update() methods should implement this interface.
-Methods of the interface may be overridden as necessary. `TemporalType.TIMESTAMP` and `DATE` are supported.
-See the `ManufacturerDAO` and `EmployeeDAO` test classes for a simple example.

-### 1.2.1

-- Modified lock api to work with entity or id.

-### 1.2.0

-- Added support for PostgreSQL bit strings (`PostgresqlBitStringUserType`).
-- Added tests of array (mapping to list and set) and bit string types.
-- Added typical database to Java/JPA hibernate reverse-engineering setup to pom.